Fort Worden is one of Washington State's most beloved parks, and spectacular places to visit.

 Fort Worden is two-hours northwest of Seattle in the Olympic Peninsula, on a breathtaking bluff near the charming township of Port Townsend.

-Movie buffs can scout locations from the hit movie An Officer and Gentleman (1982) starring Richard Gere and Debra Winger.
+Fort Worden has a picture perfect setting, and it's no wonder it was chosen as a movie location!
+Movie buffs come from around the world to scout locations from the hit movie An Officer and Gentleman (1982) starring Richard Gere and Debra Winger.

 10 best things to do at Fort Worden

-1. Explore or stay overnight in beautiful, historic buildings at Fort Worden.
+1. Explore or stay in historic buildings at Fort Worden, including a castle!

 Fort Worden has an incredible setting on a bluff, overlooking Admiralty Inlet, with rows of Colonial-Revival style military buildings.
-This is a picture perfect setting, and it's no wonder it was chosen as a movie location.
+You can book a stay in these buildings, or pick up a pick up a map at the Coast Artillery Museum at Fort Worden and do a self-guided walking tour.

-These so much to see in this mini-city, including the Commanding Officer's Quarters, Bandmaster's home, Corporal's home, Engineer's Cottage, Watchman's Cottage, General's House, Steward's House, Sergeant's Home, and balloon hangar.
+There's so much to see in this mini-city, like the Officer's Quarters, Bandmaster's home, Corporal's home, Engineer's Cottage, Watchman's Cottage, General's House, Steward's House, Sergeant's Home, and balloon hangar.

-The white army barracks along Eisenhower Avenue were constructed in 1904.
-These buildings house the Coast Artillery Museum (building 201) and the Park Visitor Center (building 200).
+These white, colonial-style army barracks are on the other side of the parade ground along Eisenhower Avenue, and were constructed in 1904.
+They are home to the Coast Artillery Museum (building 201) and the Park Visitor Center (building 200).

 This is the Park Visitor Center (building 200) along Eisenhower Way, where you can pick up gifts or maps, or get general information.

-2. Eat a delicious meal inside an old military guardhouse.
+2. Eat a delicious meal inside an old guardhouse with jail cells!

-Visit the Commanding Officers' Quarters Museum (Pershing Avenue) at the head of Officer's Row on the Parade Grounds.
-Wander through three levels of the house with twelve different furnished rooms, and experience what life was like for an officer and their family in the 19th century.
-The water views from the east-facing rooms and porch are incredible.
+Visit the Commanding Officers' Quarters Museum at the head of Officer's Row on Pershing Avenue.
+The Commanding Officer was the highest ranking individual at Fort Worden, and so it's not surprising he had the nicest digs!
+Wander through three levels of the house with twelve different furnished rooms, and experience what home life was like for the Commanding Officer's family in the 19th century.
+The water views from the east-facing rooms and porch are incredible!!

 Check hours and admission here.